fnproject/tutorials/JavaFDKIntroduction/README.md

 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:2.12.4:test (default-test) on project hello: There are test failures.
 ```

-Oops! as we can see this function build has fail due to test failures--we
+Oops! as we can see this function build has failed due to test failures--we
 changed the code significantly but didn't update our tests!
 We really
 should be doing test driven development and updating the test first but
 at least our bad behavior has been caught.
 Let's update the tests